 La Pedrera: Waves of Stones and Wrought Iron

-Casa Amatller: The Chocolatier Obsessed with Photography
+Casa Amatller: The Chocolate Maker Obsessed with Photography

 Palau Baró de Quadras: A Modernist Roof Waiting to be Discovered

-Eusebi Güell, a Barcelona businessman, politician and bourgeois, commissioned Gaudi in 1885 to build a new residence near la Rambla.
+Eusebi Güell, a Barcelona businessman, politician and bourgeois, commissioned Gaudí in 1885 to build a new residence near La Rambla.
 This is where he would live for 20 years with his wife, Isabel López, and their eight children.
 The Palau Güell was built with mahogany woods and beautiful marbles, brought over with industrial ships by his father-in-law, the Marquis of Comillas.
 It was the richest and most influential marriage of Barcelona in the late nineteenth century.
 For security and conservation reasons, the number of visitors allowed inside the building is small, even though this is one of the most interesting modernist houses in Barcelona.
-General rate: 12 euros.
+General price: 12 euros.

 Casa Fuster: The Best Panoramic View of Paseo de Gràcia